avinassh/della/README.md

 # della

 Della is a Django app for managing Secret Santa/Gift Exchange.
-It is written for small communities where participants are in range of 200-250 but not more ([Why so?](more.md#why-not-large-number-of-users)).
+It is written for small communities where participants are in the range of 200-250 but not more ([Why so?](more.md#why-not-large-number-of-users)).

 ## Features

-Della has very limited set of features, however if you need some extra feature then feel free to [tweet me](https://twitter.com/iavins) and I _might_ consider adding it.
+Della has very limited set of features, however, if you need some extra feature then feel free to [tweet me](https://twitter.com/iavins) and I _might_ consider adding it.

 - User signup (with invite code)
-- Messaging and secret/sneaky messaging
+- Messaging and secret/sneaky messaging (with email notifications)
 - Gallery
 - Admin features - Drawing names, Sending mass emails